britecharts/britecharts/src/doc/topics/code-structure.md

 ## Code Structure

-We want to keep a standard code structure that we base on the original Reusable Chart API.
+We require contributors to preserve both the structure and the code standards based on the original Reusable Chart API.
 The structure of a chart would look more or less like this:

 ```
   // D3 module requires